liuqx315/PS-Resilience-in-Ecosystems/README.md

 ##

 ##
-Please contact Quan-Xing Liu, qxliu@sklec.ecnu.edu.cn if you have any require on the model simulation.
+Please contact Quan-Xing Liu, qxliu@sklec.ecnu.edu.cn (or liuqx315@gmail.com) if you have any require on the model simulation.